Twelfth Air Force: Post Cold War

 On 13 July 1993, Headquarters Twelfth Air Force officially moved from Bergstrom AFB to Davis-Monthan AFB, Arizona.
-Since then, 12 AF personnel and units have participated in operations in many other parts of the world: SOUTHERN WATCH, PROVIDE COMFORT, DENY FLIGHT, PROVIDE PROMISE, RESTORE HOPE, and JOINT ENDEAVOR.
-During Operations DESERT SHIELD and DESERT STORM 12 AF provided fighter and reconnaissance aircraft to support U.S. Central Command Air Forces.
+Since then, 12 AF personnel and units have participated in operations in many other parts of the world: Southern Watch, Operation Provide Comfort, Operation Deny Flight, Provide Promise, peacekeeping in Somalia (Restore Hope), and JOINT ENDEAVOR.
+During the Gulf War (Operations Desert Shield and Desert Storm) 12 AF provided fighter and reconnaissance aircraft to support U.S. Central Command Air Forces.

-Since the 11 September 2001 terrorist attacks, Twelfth Air Force (Air Forces Southern) has worked closely with Caribbean, Central, and South American countries in the Global War on Terrorism.
+Since the 11 September 2001 terrorist attacks, Twelfth Air Force (Air Forces Southern) has worked closely with Caribbean, Central, and South American countries in the global war on terrorism.
 The command has supported efforts to stem the flow of illegal drugs into the U.S. and neighboring countries.
-12 AF has also provided forces to Operations ENDURING FREEDOM in Afghanistan, IRAQI FREEDOM, and NOBLE GUARDIAN in the U.S. Today 12 AF directs six combat wings, five Direct Reporting Units, as well as 12 AF gained Air Force Reserve and Air National Guard units.
+12 AF has also provided forces to Operations Enduring Freedom Afghanistan, IRAQI FREEDOM, and NOBLE GUARDIAN in the U.S. Today 12 AF directs six combat wings, five Direct Reporting Units, as well as 12 AF gained Air Force Reserve and Air National Guard units.

 The Twelfth Air Force served as a USAF headquarters responsible for the combat readiness of six active-duty wings and one direct reporting unit for contingency operations, and oversaw 21 gained units from Air Force Reserve Command and the Air National Guard, totalling more than 630 aircraft with more than 42,000 personnel.

 On 20 August 2020, Twelfth Air Force's fighter jets, battle management aircraft, strike drones, and combat search-and-rescue forces were transferred to the newly reformed Fifteenth Air Force.
 The change is expected to allow Twelfth Air Force to better focus on its mission as air component to US Southern Command.
 The following units were subordinate to the Twelfth Air Force prior to their transfer to the Fifteenth Air Force.